 The Sea Lions at the Central Park Zoo.
 Photo by Julie Larsen Maher for WCS

-Central Park Zoo is steeped in classic NYC charm.
+The Central Park Zoo is steeped in classic NYC charm.
 This zoo offers a crash course in climates—kids can see everything from snow leopards and snow monkeys to grizzly bears and poison dart frogs.
-The Tisch Children's Zoo is adjacent to the main Zoo, and is a perfect pit stop for the little ones.
+The Tisch Children's Zoo is adjacent to the main zoo, and is a perfect pit stop for the little ones.
 Follow the winding trail through a whimsical forest where kids can feed and interact with the animals—bring lots of quarters for animal food.
-Don't forget to pause and take in the George Delacorte Musical Clock to watch hippos, goats and bears serenade visitors with a selection of nursery rhymes every 30 minutes.
+Don't forget to pause and take in the George Delacorte Musical Clock to watch hippos, goats, and bears serenade visitors with a selection of nursery rhymes every 30 minutes.
 There's a lot to see at the Central Park Zoo, so don't forget to take a time out to fuel up at the Dancing Crane Cafe.
 Keep in mind that general admission does not include all the attractions (pricing guidelines are outlined on its website).
 Given its heavily trafficked location in Central Park, this spot draws a big tourist crowd and the relatively expensive price tag to match.

 RELATED: 23 Fun Things to Do in Central Park